 Evelyn and Justina are interested in gaining innovation through analogue material developments in today's digital times.
 They focus on the passing on of traditional craft techniques and reinterpreting them in contemporary design and art contexts.

-Evelyn Sitter is an artistic associate at the Institute for Experimental Fashion and Textile Design (IBT) at the Berlin University of the Arts since 2016.
-She is also in charge of the weaving atelier at the design faculty.
-Besides that, she works on collaborative interdisciplinary projects in fashion, art, and design.
+Evelyn Sitter is an artistic associate at the Institute for Experimental Fashion and Textile Design (IBT) at Berlin University of the Arts since 2016.
+She is also in charge of the weaving atelier at the design faculty, where she holds seminars intertwining questions about gender and material identities with hybrid craft technologies.
+Besides that, she works as a textile artist on a counter-march loom, and a designer in collaborative projects.
+Her work has been shown internationally in museum exhibitions and design festivals e.g. at Berlinische Galerie, Berlin, Germany (2019), Dutch Design Week, Eindhoven, Netherlands (2019), Collectible Fair, Brusseles, Belgium (2018), Beirut Design Week, Libanon (2016).